itsamrit/DSA/Stack/Readme.md

 }

+🟩3rd type is any question where adjacent can be deleted & new adjacent formed may be deleted   :
-🟩Remove All Adjacent Duplicates in String Input: s = "deeedbbcccbdaa", k = 3
+ Remove All Adjacent Duplicates in String Input: s = "deeedbbcccbdaa", k = 3 ASTEROID COLLISION IS also example of this
 Output: "aa"

 use stack<pair<char,int>>st; & run for loop & if current char is same as previous update count of top & else if st.push(new char) && now check if(st.top==k) pop